dbushell/dbushell-2k20/src/data/blog/2020/2020-08-i-have-only-gone-and-redesigned-my-website-again.md

 ### React

-I'm still using React to server-side render static page.
+I'm still using React to server-side render static pages.
 I've disabled the [front-end hydration](/2018/05/21/pwa-progressive-web-apps/) of the entire page for now.
-That configuration did allow pages to load via smaller JSON requests but the service worker didn't cached the canonical HTML page.
+That configuration did allow pages to load via smaller JSON requests but the service worker didn't cache the canonical HTML page.
 Because the site wasn't a SPA — "single page app" – a refresh of those URLs hit a cold cache.
 Anyway, I could have fix that but suffice it to say I'm avoiding any technical debt for now.

 ### Netlify Hosted